-General side effects of micro-needling include pinpoint bleeding, slight bruising, redness and inflammation, scabbing, dryness, and skin flakiness.
-It is not uncommon to see some very small marks on your skin after the procedure, but these micro-holes should close quickly, not always but sometimes.
+Micro-needling’s general side effects include pinpoint bleeding, slight bruising, redness and inflammation, scabbing, dryness, and skin flakiness.
+It is not uncommon to see some minimal marks on your skin after the procedure, but these micro-holes should close quickly, not always but sometimes.
 Additionally, your skin may look and feel rough, almost like sandpaper; these effects generally last 3-7 days as the treated skin flakes off and is replaced by new tissue.

 More serious issues include tracts on the skin, a change in texture, raised milia like bumps across your skin, changes in skin conditions, and extended pores.

 For those of you who tan or who have darker skin tones.
 It can result in worsening the hyperpigmentation – darkening your skin tone.
-In some cases it may cause hypopigmentation -a lightening of your skin, this does usually goes within 6 months, but in rare cases, it can be permanent.
+In some cases, it may cause hypopigmentation -a lightening of your skin, this does usually goes within 6 months, but it can be permanent in rare cases.

-If you experience post-operative wound infection, antibiotic creams are usually prescribed, and if you begin to suffer from acute inflammation, we recommend avoiding the use of steroids, which can have a negative effect on your skin; altering its regenerative repair mechanisms, thereby changing the texture, tone, and appearance.
+If you experience post-operative wound infection, antibiotic creams are usually prescribed.
+If you begin to suffer from acute inflammation, we recommend avoiding the use of steroids, which can harm your skin; altering its regenerative repair mechanisms changing the texture, tone, and appearance.